 $20 Bill - Andrew Jackson

 For a man who wanted to abolish paper money, President Andrew Jackson would've found it quite ironic that his face sits on the $20 bill — let alone any bill for that matter.
 While he is seen on the denomination's front side, adorned with watermarks and green and peach hues, the White House is imprinted on the backside.
 In 2016 it was announced that Harriet Tubman would replace Jackson as the new face of the $20 bill starting in 2020, but Treasury Secretary Steve Mnuchin announced in 2018 that the decision would be halted until 2028 for security reasons.
-If or when Tubman ends up being on the bill, it will mark the first time an African American female has been featured on U.S. currency.
+In January 2021, the Biden administration said it's "exploring ways to speed up" the release of the Tubman $20.

 $50 Bill - Ulysses S. Grant